 What does a mental health coach do

-Coaching and counseling have more in common than not.
+Coaching and therapy (or mental health counseling) have more in common than not.
 Both coaches and counselors:

 • Are paid as professionals